sympy/sympy/doc/src/modules/physics/continuum_mechanics/beam_problems.rst

 .. note::

-    Using the sign convention of upward forces and clockwise moment being positive.
+    Using the sign convention of upward forces and counterclockwise moment being positive.

 >>> from sympy.physics.continuum_mechanics.beam import Beam